MuTsunTsai/fontfreeze/README.md

 - [Font Squirrel Webfont Generator](https://www.fontsquirrel.com/tools/webfont-generator),
   for **NOT** working on any of the fonts I wanted to pass to it, and forcing me to create my own tool.

-The "FontFreeze" banner is generated using [Text Generator](https://www.textfx.co/).